dpoutsma/bo-pid-msd-sim/README.md

 ### Cost Aggregation for Optimization

-The `ControlEvaluator` includes a `cost_from_metrics()` method that aggregates per-scenario metrics into a scalar cost J for controller optimization (e.g., Bayesian optimization):
+The `ControllerMetrics` includes a `cost_from_metrics()` method that aggregates per-scenario metrics into a scalar cost J for controller optimization (e.g., Bayesian optimization):

 **Pipeline**: `timeseries → metrics → normalized metrics → weighted sum → J`